bhaaskara/InterviewQA/Terraform_QA.md

 # How will you upgrade plugins on Terraform?
 Run ‘terraform init’ with ‘-upgrade’ option.
 This command rechecks the releases.hashicorp.com to find new acceptable provider versions.
 It also downloads available provider versions. “.terraform/plugins/<OS>_<ARCH>” is the automatic downloads directory.

+## what are the different ways to pass the arguments?
+variables.tfvars
+variables.tf
+resource block
+environment variables
+cli arguments

+## how to upgrade plugins in terraform ?
+Ans : terraform init -upgrade